michelleconville/bakery-lane/README.md

 ### User stories
 #### First time users
-1. I want to be able to find the types of cakes that are available
+1. I want to be able to find the types of bakes that are available
 2. I want to be able to contact the bakery
 3. I want to be able to find out more information about the bakery